 How to Make a Shed Look Nice

-Since I have been sharing a few photos of my rustic garden shed over Instagram, I thought I’d share some photos on the blog and show some garden shed decorating ideas on how to make a shed look nice.
+Since I have been sharing a few photos of my rustic garden shed on Instagram, I thought I’d share some photos on the blog and show some garden shed decorating ideas on how to make a shed look nice.

 This is my small peaceful work space in the backyard, where I enjoy the fresh air and gather a little creativity for the next project on my to-do list.

 I designed the exterior of my backyard garden shed with plenty of windows and a small front porch.
 The shed was custom-designed, with dimensions of 8 x 12, with eight feet high walls.
 While small in terms of square feet, it has a unique style that I love.

 I chose a calming color paint scheme for the shed and the metal roof.
 Here are some simple ideas on how to make a shed look nice on the exterior.